Program

 Reservoir Project

-Proposal: This participatory workshop explores relationships between water, sound, and ecological grief through embodied listening and collaborative sonic practice.
+This participatory workshop explores relationships between water, sound, and ecological grief through embodied listening and collaborative sonic practice.
 Rooted in my interdisciplinary background in sound art, somatics, and permaculture design, the workshop invites participants to consider water not only as environmental infrastructure but as a living system we inhabit.
 Drawing from hydrofeminist perspectives in Thinking with Water and ecoacoustic practices such as Water and Memory by Annea Lockwood, the session examines how sound and embodied awareness can restore relational ways of knowing water in times of ecological crisis.

 Participants begin with guided somatic listening exercises that attune attention to the body as a fluid system shaped by breath and internal rhythms.
 Through small gestures with water, stones, and vessels, they explore how subtle movements generate sound and how water can function as a sonic collaborator.
 The workshop culminates in a participatory ritual adapted from grief practices described by Francis Weller.
 Participants place a stone representing personal or ecological grief into a shared vessel of water while others create soft wave-like vocalizations.
 The sounds of stones, water, and voices are recorded and played back as a temporary sonic sculpture, emphasizing collective listening and relational ecology.